Momentum Investing Strategy: How to Ride Market Trends for Profits

 Time-Series Momentum: Following the Trend

-The logic is straightforward: if something has already risen by a significant amount (say, more than 10% in six months), its momentum might carry it a bit further.
-Traders see that past gain as a buy signal, betting that the trend is their friend.
-It’s like noticing an athlete on a hot streak and expecting them to have another good game.
+You check how one specific stock, currency, or commodity has performed over a set period—like the last 3, 6, or 12 months.
+If something has already risen by more than 10% in six months, its momentum might carry it further.
+Traders see that past gain as a buy signal, betting the trend is their friend.
+It's like noticing an athlete on a hot streak and expecting another good game.

 Cross-Sectional Momentum: Picking the Winners